 Team members reviewing each other's code can also ensure the implementation of a consistent coding style, making it more readable and maintainable in the long run.
 So when new members join or members get replaced, it would be easier for them to adjust and insert themselves into the project.
 New members won't be confused about which style to follow, and the team can focus more on innovating the application instead of figuring out how modules work together (or not).

 Here at Arcanys, we perform code reviews for the simple reasons that it makes us better coders and helps us turn in quality outcomes/output.
 And how do we do this exactly?
-By following the coding standards and principles, which I’ll discuss in detail in another upcoming article—8 Golden Principles when writing code.
-So watch out for that.
+By following the coding standards and principles, which I've discussed in detail in another article—8 Golden Principles when writing code.
+So check that out.